clarinsi/Slovenian-Language-Technologies-Overview/README.md

 ## Authors
 The main author and curator of this document is Taja Kuzman.

-Special thanks also to other contributors: Domen Vreš, Matej Martinc, Peter Rupnik
+Special thanks also to other contributors:
+- Domen Vreš,
+- Matej Martinc,
+- Peter Rupnik,
+- Aleš Žagar.